line/armeria/site/src/sphinx/server-annotated-service.rst

         public HttpResponse hello() { ... }
     }

-Every service method assumes that they returns an HTTP response with ``200 Ok`` or ``204 No Content`` status according to its return type.
+Every service method assumes that it returns an HTTP response with ``200 OK`` or ``204 No Content`` status according to its return type.
 If the return type is ``void`` or ``Void``, ``204 No Content`` would be applied.
-``200 Ok`` would be applied for the other types.
+``200 OK`` would be applied for the other types.
 If you want to return an alternative status code for a method, you can use :api:`@StatusCode` annotation as follows.

 .. code-block:: java